arifng/simple-banking/README.md

 - For financial amount calculation, I have used BigDecimal.
 - All MyBatis xml mapper called through interface without sql session factory.
 - A util class added for helper methods.
-- RabbitMQ is access through different class and only simple method exposed for message publish.
+- RabbitMQ is access through a simple class and only simple method exposed for message publish.

 ## Performance
 - I run 1000 iteration for each query via Postman collections.
 At first, it fast, but when more data inserted and load more transaction list, it